Skip to content

 • Low batteries

-• Mineralized soil
+• Mineralized soil or missed ground balance

-• Interference from power lines
+• Interference from power lines or nearby detectors

 Tools That Help with Signal Reading

-• Headphones: Hear tones better
+• Headphones: Hear faint tones and small differences the speaker loses

 Final Tips

 • Take your time with each signal.
+Ten seconds of checking beats two minutes of digging.

-• Practice in different soil types.
+• Practice in different soil types and rebalance when conditions change.

 Where to Learn More and Upgrade Your Gear?